the-beyond/Mastermind-Docs/README.md

 * Resources
   * `/resources script_directory`: Get the link to the script directory!
   * `/resources spreadsheet`: Get the link to Eru's spreadsheet template!
-  * `/resources wiki [page: Select wiki page to lookup.
+  * `/resources wiki <visibility: choose to share with everyone or check privately!> [page: Select wiki page to lookup.
 If left blank, will default to the BotC wiki homepage.]`: Get BotC Wiki links!
 * `/slayer <player: Select the player to slay!>`: Attempt to use the Slayer ability!

 ## Storyteller Commands